 The one dollar difference in price between the two isn’t that great.
 While Bluehost’s price doesn’t increase as much in the second year compared to SiteGround, and you get a domain for free.
 However, SiteGround’s higher price is justified because you’ll get better and faster hosting compared to Bluehost.

 So which one has the cheapest prices?

-SiteGround’s cheapest Shared Hosting Plan, called StartUp, starts at $3.95/month.
-Bluehost’s cheapest Shared Hosting Plan, called Basic, starts at $2.95/month (however, and a bit shady, you have to pay 36 months upfront to get that price).
+SiteGround’s cheapest Shared Hosting Plan, called StartUp, starts at $6.99/month (for 12 months).
+Bluehost’s cheapest Shared Hosting Plan, called Basic, starts at $2.95/month (however, you have to pay 36 months upfront to get that price).

 If the price was the only deciding factor, then Bluehost is the obvious choice.
 But no way, by the end of this head to head challenge, you’ll see that price may actually be the least important factor when choosing your new web host.

 What do real users think of SiteGround and Bluehost?